helloworld-UwU/agar3000/README.md

 ### Images
 1. Photos may be captured using any camera, including **a smartphone camera**.
 2. Images should be taken against a uniform background and under adequate lighting.
-The plate must be in sharp focus, and occupy the majority of the image (at least two-thirds of the shorter side of the image) and be in sharp focus.
+The plate must be in sharp focus, and occupy the majority of the image (at least two-thirds of the shorter side of the image).
 3. Condensation, glare, and other imperfections on the plate's lid may lead to inaccurate results.
 The tool has some tolerance for bubbles in the media.
 4. The tool may have difficulty detecting very small colonies, colonies with complex structures, or colonies grown on unusually looking media.
 5. The recommended minimum image resolution is 2048 × 2048 pixels.
 Higher resolutions do not affect the results, as images are downscaled internally.